Gérard Depardieu: 2023–2024

-In that context, Depardieu's reputation was further damaged on 7 December 2023, when French television newsmagazine Complément d'enquête broadcast a segment about the accusations against the actor, which included behind-the-scenes footage from a documentary project Depardieu had worked on with author-director Yann Moix.
-In that footage, shot in 2018 in North Korea, Depardieu could be seen making multiple obscene, sexist and misogynistic remarks.
+Depardieu's reputation was further damaged on 7 December, 2023, when French television newsmagazine Complément d'enquête broadcast a segment about the accusations against the actor; titled Gérard Depardieu: The Fall of the Ogre, it included behind-the-scenes footage from a documentary project Depardieu had worked on with author-director Yann Moix.
+In these candid clips, shot in 2018 in North Korea, Depardieu could be seen making multiple obscene, sexist and misogynistic comments.
+Some of his remarks appeared to be directed at a child, though Depardieu disputed this in court.

-Emmanuelle Debever died on 6 December 2023 after one week in a hospital following a suicide attempt, leading to speculation that her death was connected to the Complément d'enquête broadcast.
-On 13 December 2023, Gérard Depardieu was stripped of the National Order of Quebec, on the grounds of what Quebec premier François Legault called "scandalous remarks made by Gérard Depardieu in front of the cameras".
-He had been appointed as a Knight of the National Order of Quebec in 2002 by premier Bernard Landry.
-That segment also caused Radio Télévision Suisse, the French-language television of Switzerland, to announce that for the time being it would no longer broadcast films starring Depardieu.
-On 17 December, Depardieu's daughter Julie, her two half-siblings and several other family members signed an op-ed in support of him.
+Emmanuelle Debever died on the eve of the Complément d'enquête broadcast, after one week in a hospital following a suicide attempt, leading to speculation that her death was connected to the program.
+Six days after the segment was aired, Quebec premier François Legault announced that Gérard Depardieu would be stripped of the National Order of Quebec, on the grounds of the actor's "scandalous remarks".
+Depardieu became the first person in the history of the order to have his membership revoked.
+The segment also caused Radio Télévision Suisse, the French-language public broadcaster of Switzerland, to announce that for the time being it would no longer broadcast films starring Depardieu.